Coconut Shea Lavender

 The bacteria that break down soap are present mostly in soil.
 That means that when you wash, please be sure that your soapy rinse water ends up in the soil away from fresh water sources like lakes, rivers, and streams.

 I am just in love with your coconut lavender cream soap.
 The lather is amazing and it doesn't irritate my skin which is good because I'm very sensitive to everything.
-I also love the scent which is a lovely subtle lavender.
+I also love the scent which is a lovely subtle lavender with other tones.
 It smells like spring and sometimes I stand in the shower and just sniff the soap bar it is so relaxing.
 My skin is so soft and I am not all dry and itchy after a shower.
 Thank you Chagrin Valley.
 Alexandra, Mississippi